 - Horizontal Flick – Flicking your finger on the touch panel horizontally makes horizontal scrolling continue after you lift your finger.
 The faster you flick, the farther you will scroll.

 - Flip Horizontal Scrolling Direction – Reverse the direction of horizontal scrolling.

-- Scroll Sensitivity – Changing overall Scroll Sensitivity determines the amount of finger movement required to activate scrolling.
+- Scroll Sensitivity – Changing overall Scroll Sensitivity determines the finger movement required to activate scrolling.
 Select the sensitivity level that suits your scrolling style.
 There are three available sensitivities:

 - Smooth Scroll Mode – Enable smooth scroll mode for a more controlled and smoother scrolling experience.

-You can also specify a specific DPIs (dots per linear inch) value for Surface Arc Mouse to adapt to your specific preference and environment.
+You can also specify a specific DPI (dots per linear inch) value for the Surface Arc Mouse to adapt to your preference and environment.
 To do so: